genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/09_server_training/05_ssdt-day5.md

 We are going to create CSV Upload Endpoints.
 Let's create the possibility to upload *Counterparty* and *Instrument* records through CSVs.
 The fields are pretty much what we defined [before](../../../../getting-started/developer-training/training-content-day2/#exercise-22-extending-the-application).

+To do that, create a new server module `alpha-file-handler`, and add it to be build and deployed (*server/jvm/settings.gradle.kts*, *alpha-deploy/build.gradle.kts*, *alpha-distribution/build.gradle.kts*, **).
+In this new module, create the classes and add your logic to complete the task.

 Use the knowledge you have acquired so far to create a class implementing the interface `WebEndpoint`.

 :::tip